 Animal collection

 Ovigerous females for this study were collected in Bristol Bay in October 2016 in crab pots during the commercial fishery.
 Animals were transported to Kodiak in the live hold of a fishing vessel.
 Females were held communally in tanks at the Kodiak Fisheries Research Center supplied with flow through sand-filtered seawater pumped from Trident Basin, Kodiak, at local ambient temperature and salinity.
 Crabs were fed to excess on chopped frozen fish and squid.
 Embryos were monitored and, as they approached hatching, 48 females were moved to individual 48L tubs with flow-through seawater.
 Tanks were monitored for larvae.
 Larvae for this experiment were collected during peak hatch from as many females as possible over a period of 3 days: April 10-12, 2017.
-Larvae from the same 21 females on the first 2 days of larval stocking and of 20 of those 21 on the third (one female completed hatching after the second day of stocking) were pooled and used to stock larval rearing tanks.
+Larvae from the same 21 females on the first 2 days of larval stocking and from 20 of those 21 on the third (one female completed hatching after the second day of stocking) were pooled and used to stock larval rearing tanks.

 Experimental Design

 Experiments were performed in 180L conical bottomed tanks.
 Each tank was randomly assigned to one of three pH treatments: 1) Local ambient (pH ~ 8.1), 2) pH 7.8, and 3) pH 7.5, with five replicate tanks per treatment.
 Tanks were stocked with larvae in a random order.
-Flowthrough water for this experiment was passed through a 5 μm filter and UV sterilized and flow into each tank was 2 L/min.
-All tanks were kept at local ambient temperature and salinity.
+Flowthrough water for this experiment was passed through a 5 μm filter and UV sterilized and flow into each tank was 2 L/min. .
+The temperature and salinity of all tanks were allowed to vary with seasonal change of the intake water.
 The pH in each tank was adjusted via direct bubbling of CO2 controlled by feedback from Honeywell controllers connected to an in-tank Durafet III pH probe.
 The temperature and pH in each tank was measured daily using a Durafet III pH probe calibrated with TRIS buffer (Millero, 1986).
-Water samples were taken once a week from each tank, poisoned with HgCl and analyzed for dissolved inorganic carbon (DIC) and total alkalinity (TA).
+Water samples were taken once a week from each tank, poisoned with HgCl2 and analyzed for dissolved inorganic carbon (DIC) and total alkalinity (TA).
 DIC and TA were measured using a VINDTA 3C (Marianda, Kiel, Germany) and a 5012 Coulometer (UIC Inc.) according to DOE (1994) using Certified Reference Material from the Dickson Laboratory (Scripps Institute, San Diego, CA, USA; (Dickson et al. 2007)).
 The seacarb package (Lavigne and Gattuse 2012) in R (V3.6.1, Vienna, Austria) was used to calculate the other parameters of the carbonate system.

 Water temperatures increased from about 5°C at the beginning of the experiment to about 10°C by the end and averaged about 7.2°C throughout. pHs were well controlled to within 0.01 pH units in experimental treatments (Table 1).